Electric polarization and magnetization in metals: First order modifications

 We now consider the linearly induced macroscopic free current density.
 The corresponding microscopic density is defined as \cite{Mahon2019}

 From the definitions presented in that past work, we find the first-order modification to the link currents $I(\boldsymbol{R},\boldsymbol{R}';\omega)$ to be of the form

-The first term of the above is referred to as a ``compositional'' modification, arising due to a dependence of the generalized site quantity matrix elements on the electromagnetic field, and the second a ``dynamical'' modification \cite{Mahon2020}.
+The first term of (\ref{linkCurrentMetal}) is termed a ``compositional'' modification, arising due to a dependence of the generalized site quantity matrix elements on the electromagnetic field, and the second a ``dynamical'' modification.
 An expression for (\ref{linkCurrentMetal}) is given in Appendix \ref{Appendix:LinkCurrent}, which can explicitly be shown to satisfy

 as required, as well as

 and

 as one would physically expect for a translationally invariant system subject to a uniform electric field.
 The latter can be understood by noting that the electronic ``site charges'' evolve according to \cite{Mahon2019}